 We’re working on building this page as a comprehensive ultimate guide to the Brecon Beacons, so watch this space for more on the best of things to do and see.
 In the meantime, have a look at our suggested four-day itinerary and feel free to ask our friendly and knowledgeable staff any questions – we’re proud of our area, so we’d love to hear from you!

-Have a look at this short film showcasing the best of the Brecon Beacons and the hotel featured in the film is Gliffaes.
+Take a look at this short film showcasing the best of the Brecon Beacons – the hotel featured in the film is Gliffaes.

 The ancient hills, mountains and caves of the Beacons are perfect for a rejuvenating or relaxing walk.
 There's a range of walks to explore to suit all abilities, from low-level walks to challenging hikes, circular walks, waterfall trails, wheelchair-friendly routes, dog-friendly paths, and short walks to longer treks.Read More